Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Oregon State and its opponents have scored at least 59 points -- this matchup's point total -- only twice this season.
+- Oregon State and its opponents have scored at least 59.5 points -- this matchup's over/under -- only twice this year.

-- Washington State's games have gone over 59 points in two opportunities this season.
+- Washington State has combined with its opponents to score more than 59.5 points in one game this season.

-- The two teams combine to average 59 points per game, an amount equal to the total in this contest.
+- The two teams combine to score 59 points per game, 0.5 less than the total in this contest.

-- The 46.6 combined points per game that these two squads have allowed this season are 12.4 fewer than the 59 total in this contest.
+- These two squads combine to allow 46.6 points per game, 12.9 fewer than this contest's over/under.

-- Beavers games this season feature an average total of 62.8 points, a number 3.8 points higher than Saturday's over/under.
+- The Beavers and their opponents have scored an average of 62.8 points per game in 2021, 3.3 more than Saturday's total.

-- The 59-point over/under for this game is 0.6 points below the 59.6 points per game average total in Cougars games this season.
+- The 59.6 PPG average total in Cougars games this season is 0.1 points more than this game's over/under.

 Oregon State Stats and Trends

-- The Beavers have always covered the spread this season when favored by 3.5 points or more.
+- The Beavers have been favored by 3.5 points or more two times this season and have covered the spread in all of them.

-- Oregon State's games this year have hit the over on two of five set point totals (40%).

-- In games that Oregon State amasses over 386 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Oregon State amasses more than 386 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Beavers have seven turnovers, four fewer than the Cougars have takeaways (11).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.